 After becoming a member, you may submit your work, review the work of others, and participate in workshop discussions.
 Other members will also be able to read, rate, and review the work you submit.

 Since reviews and ratings are what improve people's writing, we require that you contribute reviews in order to be allowed to post your own work.
 (Of course reviews help the submission's author, but our members report that reviewing also helps the reviewer improve his or her own writing by improving analytic skills.)
-And because we want all members to have a good chance of getting their work reviewed, we have a limit on how many pieces any member can submit at once, and un-updated submissions are eventually removed.
+And because we want all members to have a good chance of getting their work reviewed, we have a limit on how many pieces any member can submit at once.

 Read our Member Agreement for all the nitty-gritty details, including rules about the content of submissions and reviews.